 - Students and staff at Monterey Peninsula College shall report any alleged act of discrimination within ten working days to the Supervisor or Administrator in charge of the area where it occurred.
 For further information, contact the Human Resources Office at (831) 646-4014.

-- Students wishing to file complaints based upon discrimination on the basis of sex, ethnic group, age, or marital status should contact the Associate Dean of Human Resources at (831) 646-4014.
-Students who wish to file a grievance under Section 504 of the 1973 Rehabilitation Act should contact the Vice President of Student Services at (831) 646-4190.
-Students who wish to file a grievance based upon discrimination related to HIV Positive status/AIDS should contact Student Health Services, (831) 646-4017.
+- Students wishing to file complaints based upon discrimination on the basis of sex, ethnic group, age, or marital status should contact the Interim Title IX Coordinator, Dr. Christine Erickson at (831) 646-4850.
+Students who wish to file a complaint under Section 504 of the 1973 Rehabilitation Act should contact the Vice President of Student Services at (831) 646-4190.
+Students who wish to file a complaint based upon discrimination related to HIV Positive status/AIDS should contact Student Health Services, (831) 646-4017.

 The Monterey Peninsula College District is committed to all provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 and other human rights and equal opportunity laws.
 It is the policy of the Monterey Peninsula College District to provide an educational, employment and business environment free of unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct or communications constituting sexual harassment, as defined and otherwise prohibited by state and federal statutes.